jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 ## Application
 It is important to note that

-* We require CLT so that the expected number of each category is $$\ge 5$$; if needed, we may want collapse cells to achieve this
+* Require CLT so that the expected number of each category is $$\ge 5$$; if needed, may collapse cells
 * The degrees of freedom of $$X^2$$ depends on the number of independent counts
-* We reject the $$H_0$$ if the observed counts are very different from the expected counts (thus a greater $$X^2$$)
+* Reject the $$H_0$$ if the observed counts are very different from the expected counts (thus a greater $$X^2$$)

+How are the probabilities obtained?
+They may be given from an external source.

-How do we obtain the probabilities?
-One way is for it to be given to us.
-We might also be interested in testing whether a data set follows a specific probability distribution.
+In other cases, the test may be comparing the data set to a specific probability distribution.
 Generally these probability distributions have parameters that are unspecified (Poisson, Binomial, etc).
 In this case, to conduct chi-square goodness of fit tests,

 1. Estimate the parameters using the maximum likelihood method
 2. Calculate the chi-square statistic using the obtained estimates